triloc8084/TC/README.md

 # TC
-This is my first class of Fundamentals of Github. next line
+This is my first class of Fundamentals of Github. <br>
+next line